emberjs/rfcs/text/1027-ember-data-schema-service.md

 ## How we teach this

-The schema format requires its own documention page as well as a guide for understanding what each field type is and how they can be utilized and composed.
+The schema format requires its own documentation page as well as a guide for understanding what each field type is and how they can be utilized and composed.

 The schema service requires both developer docs and a usage guide with patterns for